UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

 # Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only
-An experiment of auto aim mechanic for all FPS games using neural network and AI humanoid recognition, Experiment and discussion of anti-cheat only.
+An experiment of auto aim mechanic for all FPS games using neural network and AI humanoid posture recognition.
+Experiment and discussion of anti-cheat only.

 First Note: